ast-hugger/fabulae/text/pressurised.md

 I confess I felt a certain thrill myself.
 The name of Sherlock Holmes was, by this time, known to every literate person in England—the famous consulting detective of Baker Street, whose exploits had been chronicled in the popular press with a frequency that suggested tireless dedication to either justice or publicity.
 I had read several of these accounts and found them entertaining, if somewhat improbable.
 Now, it seemed, I was to meet the man himself.

-He entered the Green Salon a moment later, and I understood at once why the accounts had devoted such attention to his appearance.
+He entered the smoking room a moment later, and I understood at once why the accounts had devoted such attention to his appearance.
 Holmes was tall—remarkably so—and thin in the manner of a man who forgets to eat when occupied by more interesting matters.
 His face was sharp and angular, dominated by a hawkish nose and a pair of grey eyes that swept the room with an intensity suggesting that he was not merely looking at us but cataloguing us, filing away observations for future reference.
 He wore a dark frock coat of excellent cut and carried himself with the coiled alertness of a predator at rest.
 One felt, instinctively, that very little escaped his notice, and that what did escape his notice was probably not worth noticing in the first place.

 'Mr. Holmes,' said Sir Bartholomew, performing introductions with the gravity of a museum curator displaying a prized artefact, 'welcome to the Chloratic Society.
 I trust your journey was not too disagreeable?'